Edoumou/Tracking-Clinical-Trials-Through-Blockchain/README.md

 # Tracking-Clinical-Trials-Through-Blockchain

-The Dapp has been deployed to heroku to the address: [[medtrials]](https://samuel-medical-trials.herokuapp.com/)
+The Dapp has been deployed to heroku to the address: [[medtrials]](https://samuel-medical-trials.herokuapp.com/), you can use the addresses bellow to navigate through pages with correct address for access.

 To interact with the Dapp connect to metamask with the following address => private key.